"""Rankers for use across emitters.

 """

-[docs]class TwoStageObjectiveRanker(RankerBase):
+class TwoStageObjectiveRanker(RankerBase):

-"""Similar to :class:`ribs.emitters.rankers.ObjectiveRanker`, but ranks
+This ranker is similar to :class:`ribs.emitters.rankers.ObjectiveRanker`, but ranks

 newly added solutions before improved solutions.

-This ranker originates in `Fontaine 2020
+This ranker originates in the optimizing emitter in `Fontaine 2020

 """